Treating Adhesive Capsulitis/Frozen Shoulder/Locked Shoulder

 - A Cold Compress or Ice Pack to reduce inflammation of the muscle tissue (as soon as possible).

-- A Deep Tissue Therapeutic T•Shellz Wrap to increase Bloodflow to the injured soft tissue (DTR Therapy Therapy) and increase the ability of these muscles to extend without tearing.
+- A Shoulder T•Shellz Wrap® to increase bloodflow to soft tissue and increase the ability of this tissue to extend without tearing.

 If you have Trigger Points in your Shoulder Muscles, it's important to heal it quickly and completely.
 If you don't, it can easily lead to chronic frozen shoulder and may plague you for years.